-One of the great things about buying Euros with is Asda is our Exchange Rate Guarantee, which means if you find a better exchange rate within 5 miles of one of our travel money bureau, we’ll beat it.
+One of the great things about buying Euros with is Asda is our Price Promise, which means if you find a better exchange rate within 5 miles of one of our travel money bureau, we’ll beat it.

 What is the Euro buy back rate?

 The Euro buy back rate is the amount of Euros you will need to sell to a travel money provider in order to get it changed back to GBP, usually shown as the amount of Euros to secure £1.
 So, if you have leftover Euros you want to turn back into Pounds then you have an easy, straightforward way of doing so.